Syphilis During Pregnancy : Testing and Treatment

 Testing for Syphilis during Pregnancy

-First, if you are undiagnosed but suspect that you may have syphilis while pregnant, it is necessary to get tested so that you and your primary health care provider can take the necessary precautions in regards to your prenatal health.
+First, if you are undiagnosed but suspect you may have syphilis while pregnant, it is necessary to get tested so you and your primary health care provider can take the necessary precautions in regards to your prenatal health.

 Some signs of syphilis during pregnancy or earlier include: